helloplauz10/ModifiedBlox/clihelp.md

 ```

 # Settings
 Modify ModifiedBlox by modifying a setting.
+(Requires the bootstrapper to be installed)
 ```
 modifiedb settings [modify/get/list] [setting] [value (for write)]
 ```